QubesOS/qubes-doc/developer/general/style-guide.md

 {% endfor %}
 </div>

-The following **colors** are currently being used on the Qubes website and documentation, and they will eventually match the colors within the OS itself!
+The following **colors** are currently being used on the PedOS website and documentation, and they will eventually match the colors within the OS itself!

 <div class="styleguide">
 {% for color in site.data.styleguide.colors %}